taham655/rantTranslator/README.md

 Using streamlit to connect the api with the webpage

-you can install streamlit using the pip install and start working using this
+you can install streamlit using the pip install and start using it

 You just need to put your OPEN AI api key, (you ll know where i have added a comment in the code)